researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/INSTALL.md

    - A folder named `Corpus`
 	 - This will contain a file named `mavenProjectsAll.csv`.
 It contains the list of projects that will be analyzed.
 	 - This file has one entry currently for the project google/Guice.
 Users can add any Github Java maven projects to this file.
-	 - The list of all projects used in the strudt are available [here](https://changetype.s3.us-east-2.amazonaws.com/docs/mavenProjectsAll.csv)
+	 - The list of all projects used in the study are available [here](https://changetype.s3.us-east-2.amazonaws.com/docs/mavenProjectsAll.csv)
    - Another folder named  `apache-tinkerpop-gremlin-server-3.4.4/`